FunHouse (pinball): Layout

 It is the first pinball machine to include two plungers.
+There is an entrance to the back of Rudy's head which is used as the skillshot; Rudy is located towards the top right of the machine.
+The game has three flippers, including a mid-field flipper on the left side of the playfield.
+The three pop bumpers are arranged in a triangular formation on the right side of the machine, with the path to the right orbit (called the gangway) through the middle of the group.
+To the left of Rudy is a lane which feeds the ball to the upper flipper.
+From the upper flipper is the shot towards Rudy's mouth, and slightly below it a lane with a secret trap door.
+Towards the left of the machine is the left orbit which leads to the pop bumpers, a Trapdoor ramp which loops around the machine to the left inlane or the left plunger, and the magic mirror sinkhole.
+A second sinkhole located just below the bumpers releases the ball at various stages throughout the game.

 Initial test machines were produced with an additional S-T-E-P-S target, but the final S (from towards the right of the machine) was removed for production machines when Mark Ritchie found it obstructed some shots.

 Gameplay

 The game's overall theme is that of a funhouse, with the player taking on the role of a visitor to see its attractions.
 The overall goal of the game is to advance the "game time" to midnight and cause the funhouse to close, allowing the player to start multiball mode.
 A secondary goal of the game is to complete the "Mystery Mirror" by lighting all of its modes, starting "Super Frenzy" mode.
-The game is over when the player has lost all balls, including any extra balls earned.

 Every target and ramp has a name and function following the funhouse theme.
 Aside from Rudy himself, the game's main feature is a virtual clock in the center of the playfield, which advances by various increments with each successful shot or target hit.
-When the clock reaches 11:30, it stops advancing and the game announces that the FunHouse will close in 30 minutes.
+When the clock reaches 11:30, it stops advancing and the game announces that the funhouse will close in 30 minutes.
 Making a successful shot to the "Hidden Hallway" locks the current ball and advances the clock to 11:45.
 Making this shot again locks the second ball, advances the clock to midnight, and causes Rudy to fall asleep with his mouth open.
 The player must then shoot a ball into Rudy's mouth to start multiball.
 While at least two balls are in play, the player can score a Jackpot by shooting the Trap Door next to Rudy while it is open.
 When multiball mode ends, the time resets to an earlier "opening" time, and single-ball mode continues as before.

-Unusually for a modern pinball machine there is no bonus multiplier.
+Unusually for a modern pinball machine, there is no bonus multiplier.